lymslive/vimloo/readme.md

 ## Introduction

-* class is a dict variable defined in a script which under the autoload subdirecotry, class name is the relative path to autolod.
+* class is a dict variable defined in a script which under the autoload subdirecotry, class name is the relative path to autoload.
 * object instance is a copy of class, may with modified data keys.
 * derived class is also a copy of base class, may add data or/and function keys.